 The few times I have had the misfortune to have to contact Paypal support to sort out an issue I was on the helpline for upwards of 30 minutes several times.
 The way I finally got some action was to go to their Facebook Page and complain and then use the FB message function.
 Granted, when I finally got a real person on the end of the line, we got things sorted, but getting to that stage was like pulling teeth.
 All this happened while they locked my account with over $1000 in situ.
 It’s not just me.
 Google ‘Paypal complaints’ and take a look for yourself.
 Better still, go to Trust Pilot and read the reviews there.

 Why I choose Wise Borderless vs Paypal for my business

 1. 28 different currencies – 1 log in

 I can have up to 28 different currency accounts all from the same login!
-That’s right 28 of the world’s major currencies and more coming soon.
+That’s right, 28 of the world’s major currencies and more are coming soon.
 Your USD clients can send money directly to your USD account.
 Your British clients can pay you in pounds, Eurozone clients in Euros, Norwegian clients in Kroner, and Mexican clients in Pesos.
 You can then move your money around these accounts for quite low fees (see below.)
 Incredible right?